 Think of this as an opportunity to better understand what else your audience likes, and to get ideas for videos that you know they’ll love.

-Growth: Who are your audience & how to turn viewers into subscribers
+Plotting your YouTube channel’s growth: Who are your audience & how can you turn viewers into subscribers?

 So you’ve got more people watching your videos and they’re watching for longer too, but how do you go from there to getting more subscribers?